-Due to social distancing recommendations from the CDC and stay-at-home orders from Washington state leadership, Balanced You is making changes to our programming and resources.
-We are working with our partners to transition in-person programs and resources to online formats when possible, and to create new programs and resources that support King County employees in staying healthy and well while you respond to this pandemic, professionally and personally.
+Due to social distancing recommendations from the CDC and stay-at-home orders from Washington state leadership, Balanced You has made temporary changes to our programs so you can continue accessing many of them while social distancing.
+We worked with our partners to transition in-person programs and resources to online formats when possible, and to create new programs and resources that support King County employees in staying healthy and well while you respond to this pandemic, professionally and personally.

-Below is a detailed list of programs and statuses, which the Balanced You team will continue to update.
+Below is a detailed list of programs and statuses, which the Balanced You team will continue to update as changes arise.
 If you have ideas of additional programs or resources that would help you during this time, please reach out to us with your requests or recommendations at email@example.com.

 My Secure Advantage (MSA)

 My Secure Advantage (MSA) is a free program that offers tools and coaching to support you in reaching your financial goals.
 Employees have access to a Money Coach, calculators, webinars and other resources to help with creating a budget, paying down debt, planning for retirement and more.

 Status: Available.
 Because all MSA programming is delivered online or over-the phone, it is available without change during the COVID-19 response.
 MSA does ask that you register online during this time if possible, instead of calling to register.
 Click here for more information.

 My Secure Advantage provides 90 days of free, confidential telephone-based coaching to all King County employees.
 Spouses and partners are welcome to participate on the coaching calls.